This is part of a series of posts from my quest to run a half marathon in all 50 states. Massachusetts was my 29th state.

 The All Women & One Lucky Guy Half Marathon was formerly known as the Maine Coast Half Marathon which took place in York, Maine.
 The new course wound through the streets of Newburyport on the North Shore of Massachusetts.
 The race organizers said they changed the location of the race because the one in Massachusetts was flatter than the one in Maine, and the race in Massachusetts offered things to do before and after the race and the town had the necessary hotels and inns, restaurants, and retail shops that are vital for a successful race of this size.

-The course was an out-and-back that started and finished at Newburyport High School, with country roads winding along Newburyport and West Newburyport, passing two reservoirs along the way.
-The race typically included more than 800 runners and walkers, so it was on the small side but not so small that you would feel completely secluded along the course.
+Race morning was chilly by my standards, at around 40 degrees at the start and only warming up to 42 degrees when I finished.
+The course was an out-and-back that started and finished at Newburyport High School, going along country roads winding along Newburyport and West Newburyport, passing two reservoirs along the way.
+There were around 800 runners so it was on the small side but not so small that I felt completely secluded along the course.
 Most of the course’s hills were in the first half of the race, with the exception of a gradual uphill near the finish.

 If you’re wondering what it was like to run an all-women’s race, there was definitely a different kind of vibe before, during, and after the race.
 I’m not sure I can even explain it other than there was maybe more of a camaraderie kind of feel.
 We were all friends just out for a beautiful run that just happened to be a half marathon.
 Not to say that women aren’t competitive and this race was definitely a competitive race, but that’s the best way I can explain it.

-Unfortunately it appears that 2014 was the last year for this race.
+Unfortunately it appears that 2014 was the last year for the All Women and One Lucky Guy race.
 Too bad!
 It was a fun one!
 There are tons of half and full marathons in Massachusetts, so choosing one should be no problem.
 There is a half marathon in Newburyport in October, so that would be a good choice and you would get to enjoy the colorful autumn leaves and ideal running temperatures.